uwc-eresearch/2020-03-18-dc_social_sciences/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+If you are struggling with software installation, assistance will be available between 2pm and 4pm on the 18th of March at the Max Theiler seminar room in SANBI on the 5th floor of the Life Sciences Building.
 </p>

 {% comment %}